 Keukenhof is always a different experience

-Different flowers will be in bloom, and the theme will be different, arrangements and activities will be different, etc.
+Different flowers will bloom, the theme will be different, arrangements and activities will be different, etc.

 Gardeners plant the flower bulbs in multiple layers to ensure flowers bloom at different times.